instructure/instructure-ui/README.md

 1. Run `yarn start:watch` to start the dev server to run/develop examples and documentation.
 You can then visit [http://localhost:8080](http://localhost:8080) in a browser.
 When you make changes to the source code you should see the page auto-reload.
 1. Run `yarn test:watch --scope [package name]` to run the tests for 'package name' and watch for changes.

-Run `yarn run` to list the available commands.

 ### Updating build dependencies